spheppner/Nautical/README.md

 # Nautical
 A Multiplayer (4 human player) 2D Python LAN-Game with randomly generated oceans.
 Based on an advanced battleship game.
+We encourage you to help us develop a really cool game.
 # Features
   * client-server
   * turn-based, planning and execution phase - all player turns are executed simultaniously